jrobertson/lognotify/README.md

     ln.start

 In the above example the lognotify gem monitors the updates to the file */tmp/mail.info* and prints out the most recent log entry.
-It checks if James as logged into the mail server and if he has it prints out the following message:
+It checks if James has logged into the mail server and if he has it prints out the following message:

 <pre>James logged into the mail server</pre>